rehartmann/filoject/doc/filoject.md

 Filoject will then determine a target type.
 If an object of that target type is already present in the context, it will be returned.

-Otherwise Filoject will instantiate and initialize the target type, including instantiating and initializing dependent types if necessary, and return a pointer to the object instantiated.
+Otherwise Filoject will instantiate and initialize the target type, including instantiating and initializing component types if necessary, and return a pointer to the object instantiated.

 If no target type is found or the target type is ambiguous, a Resolution_Error will be raised.

 Bindings can be created programmatically using `Bind` and retrieved using `Get_Binding`.

-However, `Bind` can only be used to add bindings (or change existing bindings) to already existing implementations because generated code is required for the creation of objects.
+However, `Bind` can only be used to add bindings (or change existing bindings) to types already bound to some source type using `Bind_To_Implementation` because generated code is required for the creation of objects.

 ## Contexts and scopes